rubberduck-vba/Rubberduck/README.md

 ### More?

 Of course there's more!
-There's tooling to help synchronizing the project with files in a folder (for source/version control), some auto-completion features like self-closing parentheses and quotes; there's a regular expression assistant, a replacement for the VBE's *add/remove references* dialog, and so many other things to discover, and yet even more to implement.
+There's tooling to help synchronizing the project with files in a folder (useful for source/version control!), some auto-completion features like self-closing parentheses and quotes; there's a regular expression assistant, a replacement for the VBE's *add/remove references* dialog, and so many other things to discover, and yet even more to implement.

 ---